40th Tactical Aviation Brigade: List of aircraft

 At the start of the Russian invasion of Ukraine on 24 February 2022, 18-21 MiG-29s units were reported in operational status among Ukrainian Brigades.
 Along the 40th Tactical Aviation Brigade, the 204th and 114th Brigades of the Ukrainian Air Force operates MiG-29.
-In was reported during the Russian invasion of Ukraine that brigades shared pilots and airframes.
+It was reported during the Russian invasion of Ukraine that brigades shared pilots and airframes.

 Here is a list of all reported operational aircraft since the 2022 conflict and their fates during the conflict.